Newborn screening

 Challenges

-In different countries there are significant challenges and ongoing ethical discussions with respect to the implementation of ALD newborn screening.
+There are significant challenges and ongoing ethical discussions in different countries regarding the implementation of newborn screening for ALD.

 The Netherlands

-In 2015, the Dutch Ministry of Health adopted the advice of the Health Council of the Netherlands (‘Neonatal screening: new recommendations’) to add ALD to the neonatal screening panel.
-The Dutch Health Council adheres to the Wilson and Jungner criteria, and recommended to only screen male newborns for ALD, because boys are at high risk of developing adrenal insufficiency and/or cerebral ALD and therefore will have direct benefit from newborn screening.
-This required the addition of a sex-determination step to the screening process.
-Boys with ALD can be identified by the combination of: 1) elevated C26:0-lysoPC, 2) sex-determination and 3) an ABCD1 pathogenetic variant.
+In 2015, the Dutch Ministry of Health adopted the advice of the Dutch Health Council (‘Neonatal screening: new recommendations’) to include ALD in the newborn screening panel.
+The Health Council of the Netherlands followed the Wilson and Jungner criteria and recommended that only male newborns be screened for ALD, as boys are at high risk of developing adrenal insufficiency and/or cerebral ALD and will therefore directly benefit from newborn screening.
+This required the addition of a sex determination step to the screening process.
+Boys with ALD can be identified by the combination of 1) elevated C26:0-lysoPC, 2) sex determination and 3) an ABCD1 pathogenetic variant.

 The SCAN study

-World-wide there was no example of a newborn screening program that screens either only boys or only girls.
-Therefore, ALD newborn screening started with a pilot study (performed in 2021).
-This pilot was referred to as the SCAN study (Screening for ALD in the Netherlands).
-The aim of the SCAN study was to enable an optimal implementation of newborn screening for ALD by examining the test characteristics and practical implications of the C26:0-lysoPC, the sex-determination and the final diagnosis of ALD.
-This concerns logistical implications (both ICT and analytical), information dissemination e.g. brochures and a website for parents and health professionals (https://scanstudie.nl/) etc., clinical care pathway and secondary findings, psychosocial aspects and a concise analysis of healthcare costs.
-The publication covering the Dutch NBS process, the boys-only ALD screening algorithm as well as the multidisciplinary, centralized follow up protocol and a flowchart to confirm the diagnosis is freely accessible at: (Barendsen et al. 2020).
+Worldwide there was no example of a newborn screening program that screened either only boys or only girls.
+Therefore, ALD newborn screening started with a pilot study (conducted in 2021).
+This pilot study was called the SCAN study (Screening for ALD in the Netherlands).
+The aim of the SCAN study was to enable an optimal implementation of newborn screening for ALD by investigating the test characteristics and practical implications of the C26:0-lysoPC, the sex determination and final diagnosis of ALD.
+This includes logistical implications (both ICT and analytical), information dissemination e.g. brochures and a website for parents and health professionals (https://scanstudie.nl/) etc., clinical care pathway and secondary outcomes, psychosocial aspects and a concise analysis of health care costs.
+The publication on the Dutch NBS process, the boys-only ALD screening algorithm, the multidisciplinary centralized follow-up protocol and a flow chart to confirm the diagnosis is freely available at: (Barendsen et al. 2020).

-In the pilot, 71,208 newborns were screened for ALD.
-This has resulted in the identification of four boys with ALD who, following referral to the pediatric neurologist and confirmation of the diagnosis, enrolled in a long-term follow up program at the Amsterdam Leukodystrophy Center of the Amsterdam UMC.
-The results of the pilot show the feasibility of employing a boys-only screening algorithm that identifies males with ALD.
-The results have been published and are freely accessible at (Albersen et al. 2022).
+In the pilot study, 71,208 newborns were screened for ALD.
+This resulted in the identification of four boys with ALD who, after referral to the pediatric neurologist and confirmation of the diagnosis, were enrolled in a long-term follow-up program at the Amsterdam Leukodystrophy Center of the Amsterdam UMC.
+The results of the pilot study demonstrate the feasibility of using a boys-only screening algorithm to identify males with ALD.
+The results have been published and are freely available at (Albersen et al. 2022).

-Starting October 1, 2023, newborn boys in the Netherlands will be screened for ALD.
+As of October 1, 2023, newborn boys in the Netherlands are screened for ALD.